An easy homemade Caramel Dip made right in your Instant Pot. With a hint of cinnamon and sliced apples, this is the perfect fall treat!

 I am so excited to be sharing this post with you!

-I have a treat to share… literally!
-An awesome, EASY Instant Pot Cinnamon Caramel Dip (that’s amazing with apple slices) AND a GIVEAWAY!!!!
+I have the treat to share… you are going to love it!
+An awesome, EASY Instant Pot Cinnamon Caramel Dip (that’s amazing with apple slices)

 INSTANT POT CARAMEL DIP VIDEO:

 First things first, you’ve gotta check out this little video I created.
 I will show you the steps I take to make this easy Caramel Dip in the Instant Pot and how easy it comes together.

 Seriously a must-try recipe (and it’s perfect for fall and caramel apple season)!

 There are a few tips and tricks I’ll share below to make sure your Instant Pot Caramel Dip comes out perfectly every time.
 So make sure to read to the bottom (where the full printable recipe is).

 Secondly, you can enter the GIVEAWAY!
 As I stated above, Microplane sponsored this post for me and we gave away a set of some of their fun kitchen gadgets that are perfect for the fall season (or really, any season).
 If you want to check out what they gave away last year, here’s a little peek.